 - Storage capacity

-Message entries written to bookies are always synced to disk before returning an acknowledgement to the Pulsar broker.
+Message entries written to bookies are always synced to disk before returning an acknowledgment to the Pulsar broker.
 To ensure low write latency, BookKeeper is designed to use multiple devices:

 - A journal to ensure durability.
 For sequential writes, having fast fsync operations on bookie hosts is critical.
 Typically, small and fast solid-state drives (SSDs) should suffice, or hard disk drives (HDDs) with a RAID controller and a battery-backed write cache.
 Both solutions can reach fsync latency of ~0.4 ms.